DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 but will let you know when I do.

-If sniffing trickery your suspicion may have led you to consult Webster’s dictionary or more likely type letters into a device only to discover delusionotist, delusionosis, delusionizing, and fabricationist are not found upon a page or display.
+If sniffing trickery your suspicion may have led you to consult Webster’s dictionary or more likely type letters into a device.
+Only to discover delusionotist, delusionosis, delusionizing, and fabricationist are not found upon a page or display.
 These un-words were chosen as they seemed legitimate in the context of certain truths about Polly Pry’s real life.